maziac/DeZog/documentation/Usage.md

 - Loading of (48 and 128) .sna and .nex files

 It specificly does not support:
-- ZX Next instructions or registers/HW
+- ZX Next HW (other than memory bank switching)
 - Loading of .tap/.tzx files
 - Audio